Of Dragons and Fae

 THOUGHTS

 I couldn’t put this one down!
-Or well, I could, since I did read a bit of it some time ago, but I didn’t take the time to continue.
+Or well, I did read a bit of it some time ago, but I didn’t take the time to continue.
 So I thought I’d read it at night until I finished.
-BOY, was that a bad idea.
-I stayed up reading, and I didn’t even notice how much time passed!
-I finished an hour before my alarm would go off.
+OH BOY, was that a bad idea.
+I stayed up reading and I didn’t notice how much time passed!
+I finished an hour before my alarm went off.
 But it was worth it!

 But more importantly, Mayna is a strong female lead.
 No one can stop her when she decides something, and I think that is very important to have.
 A strong woman who does what she wants is something I wish I would see more in romances.
 I do come to think of the protagonist in The Weakest Manga Villainess Wants Her Freedom! who is also fairly strong, but in comparison, I think Mayna has a stronger personality.

-This was very enjoyable, and even if I don’t know much about hair styling, nor can make any sort of mental pictures of it, the hair styling sections were still beautiful arrangements, braided into the text with no flow issues.
-Well, much better written than that terrible try to make hairstyle references.
+This was very enjoyable, and even if I don’t know much about hair styling, nor make any mental pictures of it, the hair styling sections were still beautiful arrangements, braided into the text with no flow issues.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.